Epicalable/ComDash/README.md

 ```
 ComDash Updates In This Commit:-
 Update Highlights:-
-1. In this commit we will like to address the killing of some bugs:
-   1. Now Newscard won't wobble around when browser window is resized.
-   2. We have re-aligned days in the calander for better readability.
-2. Sleeker and minimalistic UI for a better UX.
+1. Sleeker and minimalistic UI for a better UX.

-Other Highlights:-
-1. We are currently experimenting with a new card element which visualizes the
+2. We are currently experimenting with a new card element which visualizes the
-   time progress of the day, for users to better plan their remaining time.
+   sun position during current time, for users to better plan their remaining time.

 This commit is purely just for ux testing to be done.